PaoloPiacenti/AI-wave-tracker/README.md

 ### Preparing the Input Video
 - Place your input video file (e.g., `surf_video.mp4`) in the `Resources/input` directory.
+- We provide two example videos taken from Meo Beachcam for test purpose: `carcavelos.mp4` and `ericeira.mp4`.
 - Supported video formats include `.mp4`, `.avi`, and other formats compatible with OpenCV.

 ### Running WaveTracker